1,000+ Opportunities

 An emergency authorization is required for any project not in the municipality’s approved capital improvement plan.
 Grant Program – Fiscal Year 2024 and forward Grants for Fiscal Year 2024 and forward will be processed through a certification process.
 Funds will be disbursed by June 30, and an annual expense report will be due from the municipality by September 1.

-Based on current listing details, eligibility includes: Municipalities in Connecticut eligible for formula-based capital improvement funds for road, bridge, or public building construction activities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipalities in Connecticut eligible for formula-based capital improvement funds for road, bridge, or public building construction activities.
+Confirm the full requirements in the official notice before applying.